Trends in The E-commerce Industry:

 The concept of making online purchases using a subscription model started with SAAS.
 Then, companies like Uber and Airbnb expanded it with the “platform as a service”.
 Today, online retailers have seen the value in offering consumers the ability to spread their costs out through subscription-based systems.

 Dollar Shave Club stands out as one of the more well-known retailers using this model.
-In addition to this, consumers are now purchasing monthly subscription boxes where they receive products including dog toys, makeup, snack items, and science fiction collectables.
+In addition to this, consumers are now purchasing monthly subscription boxes where they receive products including dog toys, makeup, snack items, and science fiction collectibles.
 Even Six Flags now allows customers to use a subscription service rather than purchasing passes using a single payment.

 2- The Relationship Between E-Commerce Sites And Social Media Will Grow:

 Two years ago Instagram expanded its advertising offerings from a select group to everyone.
 Snapchat also began offering brand advertising opportunities.
-Facebook updated its messaging app to allow users engaging with retailers to make purchases.
+Facebook updated its messaging app to allow users to engage with retailers to make purchases.
 They also relaunched the Facebook marketplace later.
 In the coming year, this trend will continue with new advertising opportunities, and ways to facilitate engagement between retailers and consumers.
 C2C e-commerce will also be impacted as individuals find ways to use social media to reach one another, possibly edging out C2C platforms.

 According to Facebook, 450 million people visit buy and sell groups each month.
 A good part of this popularity can be attributed to trust.
 Take into consideration a C2C marketplace like Craigslist.
 Buyers and sellers know nothing about one another other than what is included in the ad, and any conversation that happens between them.